 Created as the ‘Ordnance Stores Corps‘ in 1903.
 It was renamed the ‘Canadian Ordnance Corps‘ in 1907.
 Granted Royal designation in 1919 it became the ‘Royal Canadian Ordnance Corps‘.
-Serving until 1968 when the ‘Logistic Branch‘ was formed by combining the ‘Royal Canadian Ordnance Corps’ and the ‘Royal Canadian Army Service Corps‘ in 1968 the Royal Canadian Ordnance Corps was formerly stood dowa on 2 July 1974.
+Following the establishment of the ‘Logistic Branch‘ which combined the ‘Royal Canadian Ordnance Corps’ and the ‘Royal Canadian Army Service Corps‘ in 1968 the Royal Canadian Ordnance Corps was formerly stood dowa on 2 July 1974.

 The history of the Indian Army Ordnance Corps is traced back to the 15-century formation of the three Presidencies of the East India Company – Bengal, Madras and Bombay, with the formal recognition of the Indian Army Ordnance Corps with the establishment of ‘Board of Ordnance‘ in 1775.

 With the global disestablishment of the Board in 1855, the Ordnance State Department and Corps were created which was in turn in 1885 organised into the Army Ordnance Department for officer and the Army Ordnance Corps for men.